-All cases are recorded according to uniform criteria and throughout the Bayer Group and dealt with under the rules set forth in Bayer's Group Regulation on Management of Compliance Incidents.
+All grievance mechanisms culminate in a standardized system for systematically recording and investigating all types of risks and violations according to uniform criteria throughout the Group.
+As soon as a report is submitted, it is immediately forwarded to the responsible persons within Bayer for further investigation.
+The processing of reports takes place according to the guidelines in place at Bayer for internal investigations.
 Where an investigation confirms that a compliance violation has occurred, the company has a graduated set of measures at its disposal.
 These include a verbal warning or written reprimand, transfer to a different unit, cancellation of a planned promotion, a reduction in the short-term incentive payment, downgrading to a lower collectively agreed pay rate or managerial contract level, and ordinary or extraordinary termination.
 Bayer also reserves the right to assert further claims against the employee for cost reimbursement or damages and/or to initiate criminal proceedings.

-A total of 1,494 suspected compliance violations were recorded in 2023.
-As of December 31, 2023 there were no confirmed cases of child labour, forced labour or human trafficking.
+In 2024, the compliance organization received a total of 570 reports in this way (including 411 anonymous reports), As of December 31, 2024 there were no confirmed cases of child labor, forced labor or human trafficking.

 We continue to review our grievance mechanisms with a special focus on human rights.
 To further increase transparency and accessibility, we published an infographic that explains how complaints were managed.
-It clearly states that our grievance mechanism is suitable and able to address human rights issues, including child and forced labour, and all other forms of slavery.
+It clearly states that our grievance mechanism is suitable and able to address human rights issues, including child and forced labor, and all other forms of slavery.

-VI.
+VII.
 Partnerships to foster dialogue on human rights